Reviews You Can Rely On

 Adaptability

 Adaptability isn't just a trait of the Flat Tarp — it's its whole reason for existing.
-There is no one main way to set up this tarp.
-Pitch designs and variations are essentially limited to your imagination and remind us of the infinite creations one can create with a square piece of origami paper.
+There is no one way to set up this tarp.
+Pitch designs and variations are essentially limited to your imagination and remind us of the infinite creations one can make with a square piece of origami paper.

 hyperlite mountain gear flat tarp - let your imagination lose when it comes to pitching this tarp! here...